Probing the Scalar Hair of Rotating Horndeski Black Holes through Thick Disk Images: The Disk Model

 \section{The Disk Model}

-At the horizon scale, the plasma inflow moves rapidly in both the toroidal and poloidal directions under the influence of strong gravity and frame dragging.
-When the contributions of gas pressure $p_\text{gas}$ and magnetic pressure $p_B$ to the flow acceleration are negligible compared with gravity, the motion satisfies the ballistic approximation \cite{Ulrich:1976zz, Tejeda:2012kb}, and the streamlines follow timelike geodesics. \cite{Hou:2023bep} showed that under this condition the disk structure near the horizon becomes substantially simplified.
-In a matter-dominated disk with nonrelativistic ions, both the sound speed and the Alfvén speed in the fluid-comoving frame remain sub-relativistic, making the ballistic approximation well justified \footnote{Even in magnetically arrested disks (MADs), the plasma beta $\beta = p_\text{gas}/p_B$ is typically of order unity or larger in the disk region \cite{EventHorizonTelescope:2019ggy,EventHorizonTelescope:2022xqj}, so the influence of $p_B$ can be neglected provided that of $p_\text{gas}$ is small.}.
+At the horizon scale, the plasma inflow moves rapidly in both the toroidal and poloidal directions under the influence of strong gravity and frame dragging \cite{Ricarte:2022wpd}.
+To obtain explicit closed-form expressions for the number density, temperature, and magnetic field geometry of the accretion flow, we assume that the contributions of gas pressure $p_\text{gas}$ and magnetic pressure $p_B$ to the flow acceleration are negligible compared with gravity.
+Under this condition, the accretion flow moves along timelike geodesics, i.e., it satisfies the ballistic approximation \cite{Ulrich:1976zz, Abramowicz:2011xu, Tejeda:2012kb}. \cite{Hou:2023bep} showed that under this condition the disk structure near the horizon becomes substantially simplified.
+In a matter-dominated disk with non-relativistic ions, both the sound speed and the Alfvén speed in the fluid-comoving frame remain sub-relativistic, making the ballistic approximation well justified \cite{Abramowicz:2011xu}.

+Note that in magnetically arrested disks (MADs) of low-luminosity AGNs such as M87, both the plasma beta, $\beta=p_\text{gas}/p_B$, and the magnetization exhibit vertical stratification \cite{Tchekhovskoy:2011zx, McKinney:2012vh}.
+In the main emission region near the equatorial plane, $\beta$ is typically of order unity or larger \cite{EventHorizonTelescope:2019ggy, EventHorizonTelescope:2022xqj}.
+Provided that the gas pressure does not play a dynamically dominant role, magnetic pressure effects can be treated as subdominant, and the streamline remains primarily gravity-driven.
+Under this assumption, the inflow in the disk region can be approximated as ballistic, and the streamlines may be modeled using timelike geodesics \cite{Huerta:2006sc, Tejeda:2012kb}.
+In contrast, the jet and wind regions differ qualitatively from the disk.
+In jets, magnetic fields are dynamically important and $\b$ is small.
+In particular, in the nearly evacuated jet spine near the axis, where $\b \ll 1$, a force-free description is more appropriate in GRMHD \cite{Gralla:2014yja, Chael:2024gvx}.
+Nevertheless, jet emission-typically subdominant at millimeter wavelengths-is not included in the present work.